dblume/netflix-dvd-feed/README.md

 # netflix-dvd-feed
 netflix-dvd-feed is a script that scans email from NetFlix and creates an RSS feed for DVDs.
 It should be run as a cronjob.
 It's a replacement for their AtHomeRSS feed, which was discontinued in September 2012.

+There's a [description of the framework](http://david.dlma.com/habari/well-mannered-daemon) at my blog.

 ## Getting Started

 1. Forward all your email from Netflix to a new mailbox, say, netflix@yourdomain.com